resilient-tech/india-compliance-docs/pages/docs/getting-started/india_compliance_account.md

 ## Free Trial
 For New-users we are providing **1000 credits** with 3 months validity.
-Free credits gets activated on e-mail verifiaction.
+Free credits gets activated on e-mail verification.
 (*Offer for limited period only*)

 ## Purchase Credits